vladmrn/tenerifeconcierge-com/README.md

-# Airport Train Schedule
+# Corporate Prsentation Website

-### Train Schedule for Bucharest Airport
+### In detail description of the services TenerigeConcierge is providing

-I have created a list with all the trains coming or leaving Bucharest Airport.
+This is the presentation page of my wife's company.

-*This project has a demo [here](https://vladmrn.github.io/trenaeroport-ro/).*
+*This project has a demo [here](https://vladmrn.github.io/tenerifeconcierge-com/).*